Conservatives want to boot Cheney, Kinzinger from House GOP

 That’s infuriated Republicans.
 They’ve refused to name any members to that panel after Pelosi blocked two would-be GOP appointees whose fervent pro-Trump views, she said, would jeopardize the investigation’s integrity.

-Cheney spokesperson Jeremy Adler said Freedom Caucus members “represent a dangerous rot that is rooted in the Big Lie, conspiracy theories, bigotry, and disrespect for the rule of law and our law enforcement.”
+Cheney spokesperson Jeremy Adler said the 11 Freedom Caucus members at Thursday’s news conference “represent a dangerous rot that is rooted in the Big Lie, conspiracy theories, bigotry, and disrespect for the rule of law and our law enforcement.”
 He said Cheney is working to “save the party of Lincoln and Reagan.”

 Kinzinger spokesperson Maura Gillespie said “these are the same members who push conspiracy theories to their constituents.”
 She said Kinzinger wants “the truth and answers that the American people deserve.”